Tips for Writing Your Member of Congress

 Have reasonable expectations: You may have a short meeting with staff and not the member.

 Often these staffers are young and may not know all the specifics about this issue.
-Do not take this as a sign of disrespect or indifference, rather it is just how member offices work.
+Do not take this as a sign of disrespect or indifference, this is just how member offices work.
 Staffers are trained to take notes and communicate the message to your member.

 Include APSA talking points: It is important to communicate a relatively consistent message so it resonates with member offices and the media.
-Try to incorporate the talking points in your own arguments.
+Try to incorporate the talking points into your own arguments, using your own examples.

 Other Ways to Advocate For Political Science